2020 Summer Olympics: Sports

 The event program for the 2020 Summer Olympics was approved by the IOC executive board on 9 June 2017.
 IOC president Thomas Bach stated that their goal was to give the Games "youthful" and "urban" appeal, and to increase the number of female participants.

-The Games featured 339 events in 33 different sports, encompassing a total of 50 disciplines.
+The Games featured 339 medal events in 33 different sports, encompassing a total of 51 disciplines.
 Karate, sport climbing, surfing, and skateboarding made their Olympic debut, while baseball and softball also made a one-off return to the Summer Olympics for the first time since 2008.
-15 new events within existing sports were also added, including 3×3 basketball, freestyle BMX, and the return of madison cycling, as well as 9 new mixed events in several sports (table tennis, archery, judo, shooting (3), triathlon, 4 × 400 m relay running and 4 × 100 m medley swimming).
+15 new events within existing sports were also added, including 3×3 basketball, freestyle BMX, and the return of madison cycling, as well as nine new mixed events in several sports (table tennis, archery, judo, shooting (3), triathlon, 4 × 400 m relay running and 4 × 100 m medley swimming).

 In the list below, the number of events in each discipline is noted in parentheses.